jlacar/tdd-practice-java/tictactoe/README.md

 # Learning TDD with Tic Tac Toe

-This is simple exercise is meant to help you explore Test-Driven Development by implementing the simple game of Tic-Tac-Toe.
+Use this starter project as a starting point for exploring Test-Driven Development by implementing the simple game of Tic-Tac-Toe.

 ## Getting Started

-The main branch of this repository is meant to be a starting point.
-It isn't meant to be an example of a full solution to the problem.
+The main branch of this repository is meant to be a starting point; it isn't meant to be an example of a full solution to the problem.

 The base project is currently configured as a Maven project.
 To start practicing, clone this repository and create a branch on which you can practice.

+### Run the smoke test to make sure you're all set

 The TicTacToeTest class starts out with one test method, `it_is_ready_to_run_JUnit5_tests`.
-This is essentially a smoke test, to verify that the skeleton project is set up so you can run JUnit 5 successfully.
+This is essentially a smoke test, to verify that the skeleton project is set up to run JUnit 5 successfully.
 If you can't run the test successfully, try to see what's going on with your IDE settings and environment.
 Try running `mvn clean test`.

+### Commit frequently to create a breadcrumb trail

+Commit changes to your practice branch frequently so people can follow along each step of the way.
+Ideally, you'd commit on every step in the TDD cycle: commit on Red, on Green, and after Refactor.

+Don't squash your commits.
+This will condense your commits into a single commit and destroy all traces of your journey through the practice session.

 ## Contributing